Having a patio in the backyard is about as commonplace as a sprawling green lawn, but in recent years their designs have been anything but average.

 Bluestone, travertine and concrete pavers are other popular materials for patio installs.
 Bluestone can help a patio look timeless, but it does tend to heat up during the hot days so it might not be the best for those clients who enjoy going barefoot a lot.
 Travertine has a lighter color and doesn’t have this problem.

-“When you get down to pavers, with a client it’s not the shape as much as the color,” Kopfmann said.
+“When you get down to pavers, with a client it’s not the shape as much as the color,” Kopfmann says.
 “I might like a paver for the shape and the quality.
 They don’t notice the shape but the color.”

 The mixing of more than one hardscaping material can help create some visual interest by using a different type of stone to highlight the edges of a design.
 When doing pattern designs it’s important to know where the furniture will be placed so the great arrangement doesn’t end up getting completely covered up.